Analytical Potentials for Flat Galaxies with Spheroidal Halos: Adjusting Data to Models

+In Fig. \ref{interval}. we present the region that represent the solution interval of the condition (\ref{condifinal}) for the galaxies NGC4389 and UGC6969.
+This region represent the values that the halo mass and the coefficient $B42$ can take, in order to obtain galaxy models with a vertical frequency always positive and with a surface density that has a maximum value at the disc centre and then decreases as $\widetilde R$ increases, vanishing at the disc edge.

-So, in Table \ref{tab:maskg}, we present the values for the halo mass, the disc mass and the total mass in $\rm kg$, whereas that in Table \ref{tab:masmo} we present the corresponding values in solar mass units $(\mathcal{M_{\odot}})$.
+In Table \ref{masas} we present, based on the values obtained by the condition (\ref{condifinal}) and plotted in the Fig. \ref{interval}, the minimum and maximum values for the halo mass of each galaxy and the disc mass calculated from the relations (\ref{masadisco4389}) and (\ref{masadisco6969}), in units of $10^{10} \mathcal{M}_{\odot}$, whereas in Table \ref{coefic} we present the respectives values of the coefficient $B_{42}$, in units of $10^{6} \ m^2 s^{-2}$.

-In Fig. \ref{veloc}, we show the adjusted rotation curve for these two galaxies.
-The upper plot corresponds to the model for galaxy NGC4389, while the lower plot to the model for galaxy UGC6969.
-The points with error bars are the observations as reported in \citet{VS}, while the solid line are the rotation curves determined from (\ref{velr2n}) with $n = 4$, and the $A_{2l}$ given by the numerical fit.
-As we can see, with the two galaxies we get a fairly accurate numerical adjustment to the rotation curve.
-We also plot, in Fig. \ref{epici}, the epicycle frequency for the two galaxies, and we can see that this quantity is always positive in both of them.
+In Fig. \ref{veloc}., we show the adjusted rotation curve for these two galaxies.
+The points with error bars are the observations as reported in \cite{VS}, while the solid line are the circular velocity determined from (\ref{velr2n}) and the $A_{2l}$ parameters given by the best fit.
+As we can see, for the two galaxies we get a fairly accurate numerical adjustment with the observational rotation curve.

-In Fig. \ref{verti} we present the vertical frequency for the two models, the model for galaxy NGC4389 in the upper plot and the model for galaxy UGC6969 in the lower plot.
-In both of the models we plot the vertical frequency for the minimum value ${\cal M}_h^-$ of the halo mass (upper curve of each plot) and the maximum value ${\cal M}_h^+$ of the halo mass (lower curve of each plot).
-As we can see, for the two galaxies we obtain a positive vertical frequency for all the disc extension, so the models are stable against vertical perturbations.
-Now then, for galaxy UGC6969 the two curves are almost coincident given that the interval between the two mass values is very narrow.
+In Fig. \ref{epici}. we show the epicycle frequency for the two galaxies.
+It is easy to see that this quantity is always positive, which means that the galaxies are stable against radial perturbations.
+In Fig. \ref{verti}. we present the vertical frequency for the two models.
+For the two galaxies, the solid line represent the vertical frequency by taking the minimum value for the halo mass, whereas the dashed line represent the vertical frequency by using the maximum value for the halo mass.
+As can be notice in the figure, for the two galaxies the vertical frequency is positive over the entire range of $\widetilde R$, so the models are stable against vertical perturbations.
+It is easy to verify that for any other value of the halo mass and the corresponding parameter $B_{42}$, as determined from Fig. \ref{interval}., the vertical frequency remains positive in all range $\widetilde R$.